Where Did the Kinds Walk?

 The conventional explanation is coevolution: African megafauna evolved alongside human hunters for millions of years and developed appropriate fear responses, while other continents' megafauna encountered humans suddenly with no evolutionary preparation.

 This model offers a structurally similar but mechanistically different explanation.
-Humans disperse from the same origin as the animals — the Armenian Highlands trunk.
-They use the same corridors.
+Humans disperse from the plains of Shinar in the Armenian Highlands trunk region — the same general origin as the animals — and use the same corridors.
 The human population expanding through the Arabian corridor into Africa arrives alongside the founding megafauna, not after it.
-The fauna and the humans are corridor-mates, passing through the same filter in the same centuries.
+Humans and the animals are corridor-mates, passing through the same environmental filters in the same centuries.

 This means African megafauna has been under human predation pressure from the beginning of its continental diversification.
 The alleles for wariness of human hunters, flight response at appropriate distances, and avoidance of human settlements are selected for from generation one.
 There is no "naïve megafauna" phase in Africa because there is no period when the megafauna exists without human pressure.